 The collections of the MIT Libraries have been acquired for the benefit of present and future members of the MIT community, and represent a great intellectual and monetary investment.
-Curation and Preservation Services (CPS) is charged with protecting and preserving these items so that their usable life is extended as long as possible.
+Conservation and Preservation Services (CPS) is charged with protecting and preserving these items so that their usable life is extended as long as possible.

 Collections disasters—such as floods, temperature and humidity fluctuations within library facilities, and pest or mold infestations—can significantly damage library materials.
-Curation and Preservation Services works with MIT Facilities and other entities on campus to mitigate risks and to respond when a collections disaster occurs.
+Conservation and Preservation Services works with MIT Facilities and other entities on campus to mitigate risks and to respond when a collections disaster occurs.
 In most cases, timely response and remediation is critical.
 CPS provides training for all library staff members in basic disaster response procedures, and our Disaster Response Team provides after-hours response.

 We also provide information for MIT community members who experience an emergency that affects their personal books and papers.